Jeremy Boughey, PG Dip, Cert; MBACP, MSC Health Care Policy & Management

 My style incorporates a dynamic, analytical method and is used to help the person discover ‘clues’ to their unease and distress and to then consider alternative ways of viewing and overcoming their current struggle in locating meaning in life.
 This style might be described as an 'existential' model but is also consistent with the principles of a model of counselling psychotherapy called 'logotherapy'.
 I believe that this model lends itself well to working creatively with all aspects of human experience – whatever the therapeutic needs or problem(s) being faced by the person, regardless of their age or stage of life.

 Me and my values:

-I was born in 1963 and grew up in South Cheshire, and later North Staffordshire.
+I was born in 1963 and grew up in South Cheshire.
 I am openly gay in my professional as well as my personal life and hold progressive views about life and our identities, promoting a liberal, positive view of difference and diversity in our society and our cultures.
 My counselling is LGBT+ affirmative, which means I will fully accept your sexual and gender identity, whatever it may be and however fluid, and do not view these essential parts of who you are as characteristics that need treating or changing.

 Training, qualifications & experience

 I qualified as an integrative counsellor psychotherapist in 2017.

 My formal studies spanned four years and were completed at Staffordshire University.
 My qualification is a postgraduate diploma in psychotherapeutic counselling.
 I was awarded a Professional Distinction overall and my academic tutors awarded me Best Performance on a Counselling Psychotherapy Award in my first and final years of training.